futurice/ios-good-practices/README.md

     pod install

 to install the libraries and include them as part of a workspace which also holds your own project.

-It is generally [recommended to commit the installed dependencies to your own repo][committing-pods], instead of relying on having each developer running `pod install` after a fresh checkout.
-(This is also the [CocoaPods-endorsed][committing-pods-cocoapods] way of doing things.)
+For reasons stated [here][committing-pods-cocoapods] and [here][committing-pods], we recommend committing the installed dependencies to your own repo, instead of relying on having each developer run `pod install` after a fresh checkout.

 Note that from now on, you'll need to open the `.xcworkspace` file instead of `.xcproject`, or your code will not compile.
 The command